Interim Chairman: Michael Faircloth, M.D.

 Where We Are Today

 DFCM is a recognized leader in the fields of clinical care, premedical education, practice-based research, and student health services.
 On the Birmingham campus alone, the department employs 10 clinicians and 33 staff who are devoted to family medicine patient care and to the health and welfare of UAB students.
 In addition, 5 affiliate faculty provide patient care in UAB PrimeCare satellite clinics, over 100 physicians serve as preceptors and course instructors for third and fourth year medical students and nearly 100 have worked with the research network.
-The UAB Health System also continues to maintain Family Medicine Residency programs in Huntsville and Selma and medical student programs in Huntsville and Tuscaloosa, each with their own faculty and staff.
+The UAB Health System also continues to maintain Family Medicine Residency programs in Huntsville and Selma and medical student programs in Huntsville, Montgomery and Tuscaloosa, each with their own faculty and staff.

 The mission of the Department of Family and Community Medicine is to provide high-quality and cost-effective patient care.
 Opportunities for education and research will be possible due to the excellence of our clinical programs.